 Fast forward to the United States where, in the early part of the 20th century, surgeons tried using paraffin to plump up the lips.
 In its hard form, paraffin is wax; in soft form, it is petroleum jelly.
-Initial results seemed promising but plastic surgeons soon became aware of certain problems with paraffin, among them the migration of materials, ulceration, pulmonary embolism and other adverse reactions.
-By 1914, its use by plastic surgeons was on the way out.
+Initial results seemed promising, but plastic surgeons soon became aware of certain problems with paraffin, among them the migration of materials, ulceration, pulmonary embolism, and other adverse reactions.
+By 1914, its use by those pioneers of modern plastic surgery was already on the way out.

 In the 1960s, silicone injections emerged as a popular method for lip augmentation.
 The advance was initially applauded.
 However, after identifying the hazards of silicone in breast implants (shifting of contents, granulomas and autoimmune reactions), authorities such as the Food and Drug Administration (FDA) and American Society of Plastic Surgeons (ASPS) cautioned against its use.

-As of today, neither the FDA or ASPS support silicone to augment the lips or any other areas.
-Its use in lip augmentation remains controversial even though some of the early fears were not actualized.
+As of today, neither the FDA or ASPS support silicone to augment the lips.
+Its use in lip augmentation remains controversial even if many of the early fears were not actualized.
 Many plastic surgeons now actually consider silicone to be safe and state that, based on their experience and excellent results, those early warnings were unwarranted.

 In the 1980s, injections of bovine collagen were introduced but its use necessitated an allergy test beforehand.
-Additionally, test results were not available for several weeks afterward, proving this method to be somewhat unpopular.
+Additionally, test results were not available for several weeks afterward, lending this method to become somewhat unpopular.

-The desire for better tolerated, user-friendly dermal fillers — with convenience and speed valued both by surgeons and their clientele — has led to the development of better options.
+The desire for more tolerable, user-friendly dermal fillers — with convenience and speed valued both by surgeons and their clientele — has led to the development of better options.
 Speed, ease of application and little downtime explain why injectable hyaluronic acid fillers now dominate the field.

 Another factor in the widespread growth of lip augmentation involves the proliferation of selfies and social media celebrities.
-One notorious example of this is Kylie Jenner, whose bee-stung look has been the subject of much scrutiny - and speculation.
-Close to 100 million fans follow her on Instagram, where she fuels cosmetic procedure rumors with her provocative glamor shots.
+One notorious example of this is Kylie Jenner, whose bee-stung mouth has been the subject of much scrutiny - and speculation.
+Close to 100 million fans follow her on Instagram, where she fuels cosmetic procedure rumors with her provocative glamour shots.